Swimming with your period: is it possible? Tips and tricks

 You can't put menstrual protection in water

-The menstrual swimsuit is a revolution on the market: it is finally an alternative for women to internal sanitary protection when swimming.
-Reserved for light flows, spotting or at the beginning/end of the cycle, the technology of the menstrual swimsuit makes sense when getting out of the bath.
-Its elasticated thighs and absorbent core, which does not swell, effectively retain more viscous fluids inside, such as blood, while the breathable lining allows water to drain quickly when leaving the bath, so it does not accumulate and weigh down the swimsuit.
+The menstrual swim suit is a revolution on the market: it's finally an alternative for women to internal sanitary protection when swimming.
+Reserved for light flows, spotting or the beginning/end of the cycle, menstrual swimsuit technology makes perfect sense when getting out of the bath.
+Its elasticated thighs and absorbent, non-swelling core effectively retain more viscous fluids inside, such as blood, while the breathable lining ensures that water quickly drains away when you get out of the bath, so it doesn't accumulate and weigh down the swimsuit.

 The menstrual cup

-• Do not exceed the maximum wearingtime
+- Donot exceed the maximum wearingtime

 Free instinctive flow